heygautam2001/QSpiders/SQL.md

      - _ : the underscore will allow any type of characters but only one digit of characters.
      - Ques : Display all tye details of the employees , the employees whose names end with r characters.
      - select * from emp where ename like '%R';
-     - Ques : Diaplay all the details of the employees , the employee whose name having 'a' character
+     - Ques : Display all the details of the employees , the employee whose name having 'a' character
      - select * from emp where ename like '%A%';
      - Ques : Display all the details of employee , the employees who hired in the dec.
      - SELECT * FROM EMP WHERE HIREDATE LIKE '%DEC%';
+     - SELECT * FROM EMP WHERE HIREDATE LIKE '__-DEC-__';
      - Display all the details of employee , the employees whose name having last second character in the E.
      - SELECT * FROM EMP WHERE ENAME LIKE '%E_';
-     - Display all the details of employees . the employees whose name starts with a character and starts with p character.
+     - Display all the details of employees . the employees whose name starts with A character and starts with S character.
+     - SELECT * FROM EMP WHERE ENAME LIKE 'A%' OR ENAME LIKE 'S%';
      - Display all the details of employees , except all the employees whose name not starts with A and B;
      - SELECT * FROM EMP WHERE ENAME NOT LIKE 'A%' AND ENAME NOT LIKE 'B%';
      - Display all the details of employees whose name starts with vowels;
+     - SELECT * FROM EMPLOYEES WHERE ENAME LIKE 'A%' OR ENAME  LIKE '%E' OR ENAME LIKE 'I%' OR ENAME LIKE 'O%' ENAME LIKE '%U';
-     - SELECT * FROM EMPLOYEES WHERE ENAME LIKE 'A%' AND ENAME NOT LIKE '%E_'
+     - SELECT * FROM EMPLOYEES WHERE ENAME NOT  LIKE 'A%' AND ENAME NOT LIKE '%E' AND ENAME  NOT LIKE 'I%' AND ENAME NOT LIKE 'O%' AND ENAME LIKE '%U';
      - Display all the details of employees whose name not starts with vowels.
      - Display all the details of employees ,